Pleistoscene/Capstone-Project/server & services/server-service.md

 ---

-## DNS, DHCP, and Web Server Configuration – RAHJ High School
+## DNS, DHCP, and Web Server Configuration

 This document outlines the implementation of DNS, DHCP, and Web Server services at RAHJ High School, using Windows Server 2025 and Ubuntu-based LAMP stack technologies.
 All configurations were performed on internal domain-joined infrastructure and aligned with best practices for availability, fault tolerance, and service redundancy.